-His first novel came about by accident; he sat down to write a radio play he ended up six weeks later with a 400-page novel, subsequently offered for, that offer turned down.
+His first novel came about by accident; he sat down to write a radio play and ended up six weeks later with a 400-page novel, subsequently offered for, that offer turned down.
 If in hindsight that seems foolish, it made sense at the time.
-He can now list some 19 published novels under his own name, mainly naval fiction, the same number again under the pen names of Jack Ludlow and Tom Connery, all still in print and available as ebooks, as well as co-authoring a trio of ghosted SAS titles.
+He can now list some 26 published novels under his own name, mainly naval fiction, and 19 under the pen names of Jack Ludlow and Tom Connery, all still in print and/or available as eBooks, as well as co-authoring a trio of ghosted SAS titles.
 He has also started writing thrillers as Jack Cole, the first two of which are on Amazon as eBooks and POD, as well as other digital platforms.

 David has had novels bought and paid for, sent back, in one case twice, to then finally see daylight through a third publisher.
-If he had not had the backing of the SoA on one occasion he would have been unable to threaten a publisher trying to cheat him out of £15K.
+If he had not had the backing of the SoA on one occasion he would have been unable to threaten a publisher trying to cheat him out of £15k.
 He had and was paid so he feels a personal debt to the organisation as well as a professional one.
 Just recently another publisher was obliged to pay monies lost through inefficient accounting systems, as well as interest to cover the losses through time, sums that would have been disputed, and might not have been forthcoming, without the backing of the SoA.